State-Based Confidence Bounds for Data-Driven Stochastic Reachability Using Hilbert Space Embeddings: Kernel and Parameter Selection

 \subsection{Kernel Selection}

-The performance of kernel based learning algorithms is closely tied to the choice of kernel function and the structure of the RKHS.
+The performance of kernel-based learning algorithms is closely tied to the choice of kernel function and the structure of the RKHS.
 In essence, the Hilbert space needs to be rich enough to model the set of probability measures underlying the observed data without overfitting.
 Thus, we frame the problem of kernel selection as a problem of limiting the complexity of the RKHS \cite{vapnik1998statistical, bartlett2002rademacher}, where \emph{complexity} in statistical learning literature refers to the ability of a function class to fit random noise.
-Intuitively, by choosing a function class that lowers the complexity term, we reduce the possibility that our function class $\mathscr{H}_{\mathcal{X}}$ will overfit the observed data.
+Intuitively, by choosing a function class that lowers the complexity term, we reduce the possibility that our function class $\mathscr{H}$ will overfit the observed data.

-We propose a complexity term that is closely related to the Rademacher complexity \cite{bartlett2002rademacher} from statistical learning theory, but instead based on the bound presented in Corollary \ref{cor: finite sample bound} that accommodates non-uniform coefficients $\beta(x,u)$.
+We propose a complexity term that is closely related to the Rademacher complexity \cite{bartlett2002rademacher} from statistical learning theory, but instead based on the bound presented in Theorem \ref{thm: main result} that accommodates non-uniform coefficients $\beta(x, u)$.
 Define the random variable

-Then the conditional complexity of $\mathscr{H}_{\mathcal{X}}$ is defined as $\mathscr{C}(\mathscr{H}_{\mathcal{X}}) = \mathbb{E}_{\mathcal{S}}[\hat{\mathscr{C}}(\mathscr{H}_{\mathcal{X}})]$.
+Then the conditional complexity of $\mathscr{H}$ is defined as $\mathscr{C}(\mathscr{H}) = \mathbb{E}_{\mathcal{S}}[\hat{\mathscr{C}}(\mathscr{H})]$.
 Using the bound in \eqref{eqn: pf trace}, we have

-This choice of complexity term is equivalent to the first term on the right hand side of \eqref{eqn: finite sample bound general result}.
-Since the conditional complexity appears in the bounds presented in Corollary \ref{cor: finite sample bound}, minimizing the complexity term also minimizes the finite sample bounds on the difference in expectations.
+This choice of complexity term is equivalent to the first term on the right-hand side of \eqref{eqn: bound B}.
+Since the conditional complexity appears in the bounds presented in Theorem \ref{thm: main result}, minimizing the complexity term also minimizes the finite sample bounds on the difference in expectations.
 Thus, we can choose the kernel functions which minimize the complexity term for all $(x, u)$, effectively minimizing the finite sample bound on the difference in expectations of the value functions.